decentralized-identity/sidetree/docs/Q-and-A.md

 _(@henkvancann)_

 ## **Q: What is so unique to Sidetree?
-Massively Parallel

-Processing
+Compared to other architectures in the space Sidetree is:
+1. Massive parallel processing power
-Strongly intrinsically consistent
+2. Strongly intrinsically consistent

-Resolution

-Control their own history
+3. Users of identity system based on Sidetree control their own history

-CAS structure distributed systems

-ORB has a tree structure in the CAS
+Sidetree uniquely provides a Content Adressable structure for distributed systems.

 Current approaches that utilize these ledger systems to create decentralized identifier networks suffer from severely limited transactional volumes and other performance issues.
-Sidetree is a ‘Layer 2’ protocol that runs atop decentralized ledger systems.\
+Sidetree is a ‘Layer 2’ protocol that runs atop decentralized anchoring systems.\
 Sidetree has a very small footprint on anchoring - or settlement - Layers ("Layer 1").
-It stashes multiple layer 2 identity transactions into one layer 1 transaction; it's "Lightning-Network-like" in Bitcoin.\
+It stashes multiple layer 2 identity transactions into one layer 1 transaction; it's "Lightning-Network-like" in Bitcoin.
+Within DIF we call this the (Public) Trust Layer.\
 _(@henkvancann)_

 ##  *Q: Is Sidetree a DID?